 The racial, ethnic, cultural, and international diversity that distinguishes the Palmer Seminary community is a blessed opportunity to exercise excellent stewardship.
 Diversity comes with challenges, and our stewardship challenge is to manage the difficulties while mining and enjoying the vast treasures hidden beneath layers of prejudice, ignorance, and fear.
 The purposes of the Unity Initiative are: to enable us to be more conscious of the perceptions and preconceptions we bring into different relational contexts; to make us more aware of and vulnerable to others; to foster friendships and collegial partnerships across markers of diversity; and to develop relational skills and habits of heart that will be transferable out into the Church and world beyond the Seminary community.
 We believe all of this is essential if we are to fulfill the reconciling work of Jesus Christ.
 Therefore, the Unity Initiative encompasses all the means by which we intentionally and regularly create opportunities to be in dialogue and fellowship with one another in ways that transgress boundaries of bias: prayer times and worship, film viewings with discussions, panel discussions on topics of interest; casual fellowship that sparks and deepens friendships; workshops and lectures.

-In addition to Chapel, the entire Palmer Seminary Community enjoys gathering for mutual edification and for fun on other occasions.
-These include a Day of Prayer observed each semester; all-campus Pot-Luck Luncheons in the Fall and in the Spring; a Carol Sing at Christmas time; soccer games, barbecues, and other activities as community members express interest.
+The entire Palmer Seminary Community enjoys gathering for mutual edification and for fun on other occasions.
+These include a Day of Prayer observed each semester; all-campus Pot-Luck Luncheons in the Fall and in the Spring; a Carol Sing at Christmas time; barbecues, and other activities as community members express interest.

 Representatives of the student body are elected each year to serve the community, and to allow for students to have an active voice in Seminary policy formation and governance.
 Student Assembly representatives attend faculty, Seminary Board of Governors, and Eastern University Board of Trustees meetings, in addition to some faculty committee meetings.
 The Student Assembly creates and hosts a variety of student activities, in addition to supporting Office of Student Formation & Chapel programs.